-See "Changing user passwords" on page 23.

-See "About the Main menu" on page 10.
+See Configuring the portlet, Changing user passwords, and About the Main menu.

 About the Import from Precise portlet

 The Import from Precise portlet gives you the functionality to create portlets based on the view that has been exported from within Precise using the Export to the Custom Portlet feature.